thumbliner/thumbliner/small-talk.md

 The standard.<br>

 Now let’s be outraged about `insert headline`.
-Let's be attuned and empathize.<br>
+Let's empathize and stay attuned.<br>

 You would not say so if you were a pure `insert label`.
 Woah—you made me think this through.<br>